virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 ## Input Parameters
 - `${settings.jelastic_email}` - user's email, which is always predefined
-- `${settings.key}` - (where *key* is a name of the application setting) - the placeholder is defined in case user input parameters are specified within a manifest.
+- `${settings.key}` - (where *key* is a name of the application setting)ю The placeholder is defined in case user input parameters are specified within a manifest.
 So, after preparing custom user form, the placeholder is defined by the field’s name.

 For example:
 ```example